-- An underpayment of tax or - Part or all of any understatement of tax that does not qualify for both separation of liability and innocent spouse relief.
+An underpayment of tax or

+• Part or all of any understatement of tax that does not qualify for separation of liability, innocent spouse relief, or relief from liability arising from community property law.

-You should request separation of liability or innocent spouse relief for any understatement of tax if you are eligible.
-The IRS will consider equitable relief for any understatement of tax if it determines that innocent spouse relief and separation of liability do not apply.
+You should request separation of liability, innocent spouse relief, or relief from liability arising from community property law for any understatement of tax, if you are eligible.
+The IRS will consider equitable relief for any understatement of tax if it determines that the type of relief you requested does not apply.

+Refunds.
 Equitable relief is generally available only for amounts owed that are not paid.
-However, you may be able to receive a refund of certain installment payments made after you file Form 8857.
+However, you may be eligible for a refund of: